-You can mount a maximum of 500 shadow sets (each having one, two, or three members) in a standalone or OpenVMS Cluster system.
+You can mount a default maximum of 500 shadow sets (each having one to six members) in a standalone system or OpenVMS Cluster system.
+If more than 500 shadow sets are required, the SYSGEN parameter SHADOW MAX UNIT must be increased.
 The number of shadow sets supported is independent of controller and device types.
 The shadow sets can be mounted as public or private volumes.